-Sam Chiver's worked with The Guardian to produce a stunning series of illustrations to accompany the article ‘What will the airport of the future look like?'
+Sam Chivers worked with The Guardian to produce a stunning series of animated illustrations to accompany the article ‘What will the airport of the future look like?'
 Sam’s work naturally veers towards that blurry point between science and nature, and so it is no surprise that Sam was the perfect artist to visualise the subjects of the article - transport, alternative energy, biodiversity and innovation.
-Each illustration has been beautifully animated and can be seen in action here along with the article on The Guardians website.
+Sam beautifully animated each illustration and you can see them action here along with the article on The Guardians website.
 Follow the link for Sam’s full portfolio and profile.

 We’re delighted that the time has come to share Florian Schommer's outstanding illustrations for The Folio Science Fiction Anthology, introduced and edited by Brian W. Aldiss - published by The Folio Society.
 Science fiction has always been a fertile home for the short story and this special Folio collection is a shining constellation of science-fiction stars, each story exemplifying the very best of the genre.
 Florian is an illustrator and graphic designer, who in 2013 graduated from Düsseldorf University of Applied Sciences with a degree in Communication & Graphic Design, and since then has been continuing his artistic practice in Hamburg.
 In addition to his freelance work, he co-founded the kjosk collective, creating original designs for clients all over the world.
 He received the FWA site of the day in 2013, the ADC Bronze Award in 2013, the ADC Student of the Year Award in 2014, the Illustrative Nominee Award in 2014, and three ADC Gold Awards in 2014.
 You can now get your...